 What is an error?

-Tray has a set of tools that enable you to reliably deal with errors coming from 3rd party services.
+Tray has a set of modes and tools that enable you to reliably deal with errors.
+This can be configured with the step properties and can be configured to:

-However it is important to note that there are essentially two types of errors to look out for:
+When dealing with errors it is important to understand there are essentially two types of errors to look out for:

 Tray errors